StefanoBavota/WebDevelopment-Course/README.md

 # WebDevelopment-Course
-A project built to store my progress in web development
+A project built to store my progress in web development.
+Studying HTML CSS and JS